Barcode Software and Fonts for Mac FAQ

 or for an Interleaved 2 of 5 barcode

 To turn on the check character, set the second parameter to "1".
-If the check character parameter is not specified, the Excel formulas will default to the recommended industry specification of the barcode.
+If the check character parameter is not specified, the Excel formulas will default to the barcode's recommended industry specification.

 The following shows an Extended Style EAN13 barcode :